Session 07-06 - Contingency Tables

 • Test independence using table values

-• Connect tables to Bayes’ theorem
+• Connect tables to Bayes’ theorem and conditional probability

 . . .